-If you’ve recently had surgery to treat an enlarged prostate, called a transurethral resection of the prostate (TURP), you may have to wait three to six months before having permanent seed brachytherapy.
+If you’ve recently had surgery to treat an enlarged prostate, called a transurethral resection of the prostate (TURP), you may have to wait atleast three months before having permanent seed brachytherapy.
 Some hospitals don’t offer brachytherapy to men who’ve had a TURP because it can make the treatment more difficult to perform.

 You will usually have a general anaesthetic while the brachytherapy seeds are put in place, so you’ll be asleep and won’t feel anything.
 This means permanent seed brachytherapy may only be an option if you are fit and healthy enough to have an anaesthetic.
 However, you may be able to have a spinal (epidural) anaesthetic instead.
 This may depend on what your hospital offers.